YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

     6 directories, 6 files
     yottadbuser@yottadbworkshop:~$

-Note that you may have to install the program 'tree' before running the above command, and make sure you provide the correct path to the .fis-gtm directory (now and in the future).
+Note that you may have to install the program 'tree' before running the above command, and make sure you provide the correct path to the .yottadb directory (now and in the future).
 We will get into the environment in more detail below.

 **UTF-8 Mode**

-With YottaDB/GT.M, you can write applications that implement international character sets using Unicode or ISO/IEC-10646 (the two standards track each other).
+With YottaDB, you can write applications that implement international character sets using Unicode or ISO/IEC-10646 (the two standards track each other).
 Connect to the virtual machine with your terminal emulator configured to support the UTF-8 character set.
 In a fresh terminal session execute the following (the non-printable characters may look different on your session from the screen here, depending on how your terminal emulator renders them):

 .. parsed-literal::
    yottadbuser@yottadbworkshop:~$ export gtm_chset=UTF-8 LC_CTYPE=en_US.utf8
-   yottadbuser@yottadbworkshop:~$ source /usr/lib/fis-gtm/V6.2-000_x86_64/ydb_env_set
+   yottadbuser@yottadbworkshop:~$ source /usr/local/lib/yottadb/r120/ydb_env_set
    yottadbuser@yottadbworkshop:~$ ydb
    YDB>write $zchset
    UTF-8